From intensive classes to community circles to informative workshops, these herbal experts will rock your world!

 Dr. McGonigle is a Family Medicine doctor who uses both conventional and holistic strategies for treating illness and enhancing well-being.

 The basis of health is five-fold: Finding and nourishing the sense of meaning and purpose in life; the cultivation of healthy, loving relationships; good sleep and an accessible dream life; physical activity and joy; a dynamic and balanced diet.
 Dr. McGonigle is the founder of Sage Healing Collaborative in East Providence, RI, an integrative medicine clinic with multiple modalities represented.

-Carissa Wills-Demello, Bilo Herbs
+Carissa Wills-Demello, Bilo Herbs-she/hers

 Carissa founded and runs Bilo Herbs in Westport, MA.
 She currently practices as a clinical herbalist at the Sage Healing Collaborative with Dr. John McGonigle.
 She has completed 4 years of study at Farmacy Herbs.
 Carissa founded Bilo Herbs with a mission to feed the mind, body, & soul with herbal medicine.

-Edmund Burr, Bay Road Botanical
+Edmund Burr, Bay Road Botanical-he/him